Is climate breakdown a threat to people and the planet?

 This needs to change.

-Let’s be clear – climate change affects us all.
+Let’s be clear – climate breakdown affects us all.
 But the world's poorest people are hardest hit.

 As the planet warms the UK will experience more frequent, and deadlier, floods and heatwaves.
 And soaring food prices are likely to drive up our weekly bills.